derekmerck/DIANA/apps/trialist/README.md

 ## GUIDMint Integration

-The DianaFE app can host helper apps, including `get-a-guid` from GUIDMint.
+The Trialist app can host helper apps, including `get-a-guid` from GUIDMint.
 This can be used as a cardinal study ID server.

 ```bash
 $ curl 'http://localhost:5000/guid/pseudonym/pseudo_id?name=MERCK^DEREK&gender=M&age=10'